 Cloud customers will need to specify metrics to monitor, and as such, should pick a definable and manageable number of metrics that the provider can confidently control.
 Cloud customers should choose to monitor the metrics that are most aligned with their goals.
 These should be the most relevant metrics to ensure business needs are being met.

 Verifying cloud service levels

 Customers can monitor service metrics such as uptime, performance, security, etc., through a cloud provider's native tooling or a portal.
-Another option is to use a third-party tool to track the performance baselines of cloud services, including how resources are allocated (e.g., memory in a virtual machine, or VM) and security.
+Another option is to use a third-party tool to track the performance baselines of cloud services, including how resources are allocated (e.g., memory in a virtual machine) and security.

 Negotiating a cloud SLA

 Pay attention to where data resides with a given cloud provider.
-Many compliance regulations, such as HIPAA (Health Insurance Portability and Accountability Act), require data to be kept in specific regions with certain privacy guidelines.
+Many compliance regulations, such as Health Insurance Portability and Accountability Act (HIPAA), require data to be kept in specific regions with certain privacy guidelines.
 The cloud customer owns and is responsible for this data, so be sure these requirements are built into the SLA and are validated by auditing and reporting.

 Finally, the cloud SLA should include an exit strategy that outlines the expectations of the provider to ensure a smooth transition.